ajwarnick/SEM236/Raspberry Pi/Raspberry Pi Setup.md

 ## Moving your file to the raspberry pi
 Now you will need to ether download the .wav from the internet with `wget` or you will need to run this command:

-#### Notice that you will need to copy the path to your file on your computer
+#### Notice that you will need to copy the path to your file on your computer and this should be in a new terminal window (not the window you are ssh'ed in).
 ```
 scp  /path/to/your/file/test.wav pi@raspberrypi.local:fm/fm_transmitter-master/
 ```